Making-Sense-Info/Varese/use-cases/constances-use-case-tobacco-sapris-1.md

 From Constances' follow-up questionnaire by asking if the respondents smoke a collected variable capture the current smoking status as *Yes (at least once a day)*, *No or occasionally* and *Missing Value*

-In Sapris the somking status also distinguishes between *Regular smokers* and *Occasional smoker* by using two questions.
+In Sapris the smoking status also distinguishes between *Regular smokers* and *Occasional smoker* by using two questions.

 ## What do we want to represent?

-What we want to represent is the link between Constances and Sapris variable dealing with the changes in questions, codelists and universes.
+What we want to represent is the link between Constances and Sapris variables dealing with the changes in questions, codelists and universes.

 ## Precise example in pseudo-DDI